GoogleChrome/web.dev/src/site/content/en/blog/airshift-performance-optimization/index.md

 ### Results
 The hackathon approach is working well for them.
 - Performance bottleneck can be easily detected by actually trying out multiple approaches during the hackathon and measuring each one of them with Lighthouse.
-- After the hackathon, it’s rather easy to convince the team which optimization they should be prioritizing for production release.
+- After the hackathon, it's rather easy to convince the team which optimization they should be prioritizing for production release.
-- It’s also an effective way of advocating the importance of speed.
+- It's also an effective way of advocating the importance of speed.
 Every participant can understand the correlation between how you code and how it results in performance.
 A good side effect was that many other engineering teams within Recruit got interested in this hands-on approach and the AirSHIFT team is now facilitating multiple speed hackathons within the company.